FotieMConstant/emotions-in-text-classification/README.md

-# Emotions in Text Classification
+# Emotions in Text Classification with BERT

 This project aims to classify emotions in text using a DistilBERT-based model.
 It includes both a Jupyter notebook for training and a Django API for serving predictions.